saintmalik/awesome-oss-docs/README.md

 - [Kubernetes Docs](https://kubernetes.io/docs/home/) - Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open source project is hosted by the Cloud Native Computing Foundation (CNCF).

-- [OpenTelemetry Docs](https://opentelemetry.io/docs/) - OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
+- <!-- markdown-link-check-disable-line --> [OpenTelemetry Docs](https://opentelemetry.io/docs/) - OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.

 - [OpenTitan Docs](https://docs.opentitan.org/) - OpenTitan is the first open source project building a transparent, high-quality reference design and integration guidelines for silicon root of trust (RoT) chips.
 [Edit on GitHub](https://github.com/lowRISC/opentitan/tree/master/doc)